 What about bulletins?

-The church does not provide bulletins for your wedding.
-You can choose not to have bulletins at all, but if you do, it is important that the priest proof the bulletins before they are printed to make sure everything is in the right order.
-Your bulletins may be as simple or fancy, or detailed or streamlined as you wish.
-The Rev. LeeAnne Watkins has samples if you want to take a look at some.
+The church will provide simple bulletins for your wedding.
+Or, you can choose to have the bulletins printed elsewhere.
+It is important that the priest proof the bulletins before they are printed to make sure everything is in the right order.

 What about a rehearsal?

-A rehearsal is a good idea.
-It will take about forty minutes starting when all the participants show up.
+A rehearsal is a must.
+It will take about forty minutes.
 Please invite all those who will be participating in your ceremony in any way.

 Is there a fee for the use of the church?

-There is no fee for the use of the church as the church is not for rent.
+If our rector officiates, there is no fee.
+For an outside clergy person, look here for building use fees.
 There is however, a fee paid to those who clean the church, and that is $60, more if the reception is held here.
+Exceptions to that can be made if you can tidy up after yourself.
 Please make that check payable to the person we name ahead of time.
-There is also a $75 gift requested for our altar guild that compensates them for their time in setting up and taking down the appropriate linens, for replacing the candles, etc. Please make that check payable to ‘St. Mary’s Episcopal Church’, write in the memo that it is for the altar guild, and give it to the Rev. Watkins before the wedding.
-Also, it really helps to have someone who knows the sound system to make sure the sound is all working well, so there is $50 charge for us to have someone there.
+There is also a $75 gift requested for our altar guild that compensates them for their time in setting up and taking down the appropriate linens, for replacing the candles, etc. Please make that check payable to ‘St. Mary’s Episcopal Church’, write in the memo that it is for the altar guild, and give it to our rector before the wedding.
+Also, it really helps to have someone who knows the sound system to make sure the sound is all working well, so there is a $50 charge for us to have someone there.
 Same deal, check to St. Mary’s, ‘sound’ in the memo please.

 What about money for the priest?

 It is customary to make a gift to the priest’s discretionary fund.
 Out of this fund she buys food certificates for those who need food, provides emergency funds for individuals experiencing emergencies, provides for the needs of someone in the parish, or purchases something the church needs that isn’t in the budget.
 It is important for her that you know she receives no personal compensation for this Sacrament.
-The customary amount the Rev. Watkins receives is about $700, but that is just a suggestion.
-Please make the check out to the ‘Rev. Watkins Discretionary Fund’ and give it to her before the wedding.
+The customary amount our rector receives is about $700, but that is just a suggestion.

 May we throw rice after the service?